stoth68000/vmaf-tools/README.md

 	-pix_fmt yuv420p side-by-side-comparison.mp4
 ```

-## Probes

-What happens if you can't figure out how to align the YUV files?
+## Problem - What happens if you can't figure out how to align the YUV files?

 Use yuvmse tool to hash each YUV file, determine where the frames sequences match and provide instructions for trimming the input YUV files to being them into alignment.